SzemesBotond/info-drama/README.md

 Examples:

 In folder "sentence-example" you can find examples of the results of some plays.
 You can find here the most and least similar sentences in the pairwise comparisoins.
 In the subfolder "model-compare" you can find preselected sentences ("sentences-to-compare.txt") and their similarities based on different models (in the .csv files)

+Many thanks for Benjamin Schmidt and Malte Vogel in reviewing the R codes under the Community Code Review project (https://dhcodereview.github.io/)